-For your sales team, for example, you might want to highlight the aspects of your roadmap that are designed to bring them better-qualified leads — for example, a trial version of your software that can help to prequalify interested prospects.
+For example, for your sales team, you might want to highlight the aspects of your roadmap that are designed to bring them better-qualified leads — for example, a trial version of your software that can help to prequalify interested prospects.

 Customer-facing teams also likely had input into the features that made it onto your roadmap in the first place.
 Be sure to communicate to them where their requests fit into the plan (or didn’t) and why.

-When presenting the roadmap to your executives, however, you’ll want to focus on the how the choices you’ve made will lead to increased revenue or grow market share.
+However, when presenting the roadmap to your executives, you’ll want to focus on how the choices you’ve made will lead to increased revenue or grow market share.

 Conclusion: Whatever structure your product roadmap takes, its main job is to communicate your strategy.

 A product roadmap needs to communicate your strategy.
 It is your job to create your roadmap in such a way that it lays out a high-level execution plan for the product’s successful development and eventual launch into the market.
 It’s also your job to make sure all relevant constituencies understand the goals of the roadmap — and work with you to achieve them.

 New things will always come up — cool ideas for new features, requests from executives for a shift in priority, urgent demands from sales reps, and so on.
 The challenge for the product manager is to view each one as an opportunity to evaluate through the lens of strategy and goals and help drive a sound decision-making process.

 That’s why you need to start with your product vision, and from there derive specific goals — and only after you’ve developed those goals, build your product roadmap.
 If you haven’t fully fleshed out your vision and strategic goals for the product, it’s too early to start building your roadmap.